-Alongside its policies, the Neighbourhood Plan contains some important design guidelines that development on key sites will be expected to follow.
-These are referenced in policy E3, and set out fully in Annex B to the plan (published separately).
-These guidelines form an intrinsic part of the plan and should therefore be taken into account when considering relevant development proposals.
+2.10 Alongside its policies, the Neighbourhood Plan contains some important Design Guidelines that development on key sites will be expected to follow.
+These are referenced in policy G3, and set out fully in a separate document that accompanies the Neighbourhood Plan.
+These guidelines form an intrinsic part of the Neighbourhood Plan and should therefore be taken into account when considering relevant development proposals.

-There are limits to what a neighbourhood plan can cover: its policies must relate to things that can be dealt with through the planning system, rather than other public services or commercial decisions.
+2.11 There are limits to what a neighbourhood plan can cover: its policies must relate to things that can be dealt with through the planning system, rather than other public services or commercial decisions.
 However, the process of producing the plan has inevitably identified some wider issues that the community would like to see considered.
-These are recorded in the evidence report that accompanies the plan, which has been brought to the attention of the district and county councils.
+These are recorded in the evidence report that accompanies the plan, which has been brought to the attention of the District and County Councils.